This article covers:

 The entity allows users to classify costs in terms of a category, sub-category, year and month.
 Users can also add an additional description for the cost.

-The costs entity in PPO calculates the following fields by default (the field names have also been provided in the explanation below as different clients may use different field captions.
+The costs entity in PPO calculates the below fields by default (the field names have also been provided in the explanation below as different clients may use different field captions.
 For more information on field names, access the following knowledge base article.

 Total at Completion: